jieqiboh/Sothea-Backend/README.md

 When running the Go binary, you can specify the mode of operation using the `--mode` flag.
 The available modes are:
 - `dev` - Development mode, using config.json for configuration.
 This mode will run the server on port 9090.
 - `prod` - Production mode, using prod.json for configuration.
 This mode will run the server on "192.168.0.100:9090", a static IP address that we use on our production server on the deployed network.
-Do ensure that the frontend is appropriately configured to make requests to the correct server address.
+Do ensure that the frontend is appropriately configured to make requests to the correct backend address.

 ### Common Issues
 - Database role not found / Authentication Failed